The legal system of Tanzania is largely based on English common law; judicial review of legislative acts is limited to matters of interpretation.

 Languages

-Kiswahili (official language), English (official, primary language of commerce, administration, and higher education) and about 117 indigenous languages.
+Kiswahili (official language), English (official, primary language of commerce, and higher education) and more that 120 indigenous languages

 Major religions